Zak runs away from his care home to make his dream of becoming a wrestler come true.

-The Peanut Butter Falcon infuses its message of autonomy and risk-taking with a sense of magic – as Zak, a young man with Down Syndrome who escapes his dreary, constricting care home for freedom and adventure, drifts on a raft through the stultifyingly hot river-ways of the American South with new friend Tyler and old friend Eleanor.
+The Peanut Butter Falcon infuses its message of autonomy and risk-taking with a sense of magic – as Zak, a young man with Down Syndrome, escapes his dreary, constricting care home for freedom and adventure.

 Feel-good without being saccharine, warm without being cloying, Peanut Butter Falcon gently subverts syrupy tropes and avoids the “earnest indie” tag, as Zak gets to experience life on his terms for the first time.
-It’s also hilarious, helped by a terrific performance from Zack Gottsagen as Zak.
+It’s also hilarious, helped by Gottsagen’s terrifically funny, unfettered and unfiltered performance.

 Zak is a seasoned escapee.
 With care home volunteer Eleanor (a warm Dakota Johnson) marking him down as a “flight risk”, it falls to his roommate Carl (Bruce Dern) to help get Zak out of his prison, resulting in a soap-covered Zak squeezing through window bars before heading off into the night, clad only in his white underpants.